authelia/authelia/docs/suites.md

     authelia-scripts suites test

+Beware that the distributable version of Authelia is tested in that case.
+Don't forget to build Authelia including your patches before running the command.

+    # Build authelia before running the tests against the suite.
+    authelia-scripts build
+    authelia-scripts docker build

 ### Run tests in headless mode

-In order to run the tests without seeing the windows creating and vanishing, one can run the tests in headless mode with:
+In order to run the tests in headless mode, use the following command:

     authelia-scripts suites test --headless